nextcloud/documentation/admin_manual/configuration_user/reset_admin_password.rst

  Confirm the new password:
  Successfully reset password for admin

-If your ownCloud username is not ``admin``, then substitute your ownCloud username.
+If your Nextcloud username is not ``admin``, then substitute your Nextcloud username.

 You can find your HTTP user in your HTTP configuration file.
 These are the